tjobi/game-programming-25/README.md

 After reopening the editor, you should see all available targets in the cmake tab, in the `Project Outline` section.

-Build and run them from there, or set one to be the "defaul" target (`right-click->Set Launch/Debug Target`)
+Build and run them from there, or set one to be the "default" target (`right-click->Set Launch/Debug Target`)